 Or the studio executives will see that and think: “See, we’re doing it right.
 Women go to the movies even when we don’t make films for them, so why should we start.”
 Because either way, women do it wrong.

 Yes, exactly.
 If we watch, we’re “easy to please”.
 If we don’t watch, we’re “impossible to please.”
 That’s why women can’t vote with their dollars in the entertainment marketplace.
 It’s not that we don’t generate the numbers – see above.
-It’s that no matter what numbers we generate, the film industry is working from a data set which assures them it’s just not possible that women are actually worth appealing to.
-Once you’ve eliminated the impossible, you consider the improbable.
-Hollywood has always managed to find any number of improbably scenarios to explain away the (im)possibility that women are consumers and somebody ought to want our money.
+It’s that no matter what numbers we generate, the film industry is working from a data set which assures them it’s just not possible that women are actually worth appealing to – and once you’ve eliminated the impossible, you consider the improbable.
+Hollywood has always managed to find any number of improbable scenarios to explain away the (im)possibility that women are consumers and somebody ought to want our money.

 Another quote from Silverstein’s article: